 In what ways is Fulfillment by Merchants (FBM) better than Fulfillment by Amazon (FBA)?

 FBA is convenient for some sellers, but due to its strict size requirements and loss of brand control merchants should consider FBM for 4 reasons:

-- Brand Control – Sellers using FBM can create a custom storefront on Amazon full of conversion-driving content and have access to customer data for each sale.
+Brand Control – Sellers using FBM can create a custom storefront on Amazon full of conversion-driving content and have access to customer data for each sale.
 Additionally, FBM sellers can ship products in their own branded packaging to avoid confusing their customers.

 Products larger than a shoebox or weighing more than 20 pounds come with extra charges under FBA.
 Additionally, sellers with highly seasonal products often pay more for unused space in Amazon’s warehouses.
 This is because storage and average daily volume (ADV) minimums are based on peak season sales.

 Streamlined Fulfillment – Amazon is usually just one of several sales channels.
 FBM allows for integrating omnichannel fulfillment through a single network and platform.
 On the other hand, FBA requires segmenting Amazon orders separately from non-Amazon purchases, the latter of which would be fulfilled in-house or through a 3PL.

 Profitability is hit even harder if most sales come in the fourth quarter due to Amazon’s peak season surcharges.